Warner Bros. Games: Warner Bros. Interactive Entertainment

 In 2007, they implemented a five-year plan, the goal of which was to expand in the video game industry and included the acquisition of studios for internal development and the creation of a studio (WB Games) in the Seattle area that will run all the games published and developed by the company; the first acquisition under this plan was Britain's TT Games that same year, for £100 million.
+The deal included the publishing division of the company, developers Traveller's Tales and TT Fusion, motion capture studio TT Centroid, and animation studio TT Animation.

-In April 2008, they increased their stake to 35%, gaining distribution rights of all Eidos games in North America.
+In April 2008, Warner Bros. announced that it had increased its stake in SCi Entertainment to 35%, allowing WBIE to distribute Eidos Interactive titles in North America.
 On December 15, 2008, shortly after SCi changed their name to Eidos plc, Warner acquired a total of 10 million shares of the company, raising its owned amount to 19.92%, after an agreement which prevented Time Warner from acquiring more shares was scrapped one month earlier.
 On January 28, 2009, The Hollywood Reporter reported the deal also gave Warner the rights of the Tomb Raider film series, previously owned by Paramount Pictures.
 On February 12, 2009, Warner Bros. backed Square Enix's acquisition offer worth £84.3 million for Eidos plc as majority stakeholder.

-Warner Bros. announced on February 4, 2009 it had purchased independent developer Snowblind Studios.
-Terms of the deal were not disclosed, but the acquisition serves to strengthen the publisher's internal development effort.
-In 2009, Warner purchased most of the assets of American publisher Midway Games, operating under Chapter 11 bankruptcy protection, for $49 million.
-The assets purchased include Midway's studio in Chicago and Surreal Software, resulting in the ownership to the rights to the Joust, Mortal Kombat, The Suffering, Spy Hunter and Wheelman series.
+On February 4, 2009, WBIT purchased Snowblind Studios.
+The terms of the deal were not disclosed, but the acquisition serves to strengthen the publisher's internal development effort.
+In August 2009, Warner announced that they would purchase a majority of the assets of American publisher Midway Games, operating under Chapter 11 bankruptcy protection, for $49 million.
+The assets purchased include Midway's studio in Chicago and Surreal Software, resulting in the ownership to the rights to the Joust, Mortal Kombat, The Suffering, Spy Hunter and Wheelman series, as well as the library of the former Atari Games, which had previously been owned by Time Warner.
 Midway had previously worked with Warner Bros. on several games, including Mortal Kombat vs. DC Universe.
 Midway intended to hold an auction of its assets on June 29, 2009, but no other bids were placed.
 On July 10, the sale to Warner was completed for approximately US$49 million.
 In the process, Warner became the owner of the Blitz: The League series.
-On July 28, 2009, Midway's Mortal Kombat team was rebranded WB Games Chicago and, in 2010, was merged with Midway Games to form NetherRealm Studios.
+On July 28, 2009, Midway's Mortal Kombat team was rebranded WB Games Chicago.